jetstack/finops-stack/README.md

 ## Installation and Usage

-For detailed installation instructions, please visit the [FinOps Stack documentation](https://finops-stack.jetstack.io).

-To deploy FinOps Stack using the Helm chart, navigate to the `chart` directory and follow the instructions provided there.
+For ease of use, the FinOps Stack is installed using a single Helmfile command.
+For detailed installation instructions, review the README under the `/installation` directory of this repository.

 ## Contributing